 - Final shape the dough as a long baguette and place it into a flour-dusted couche.

-- Let the baguettes rise at room temperature for 2-3 hours.
+- Let the baguettes rise at room temperature for 2 to 3 hours.

-- Place the dough in the fridge or cool place for another 2-10 hours.
+- Place the dough in the fridge or a cool place for another 2 to 10 hours.
 These baguettes will hold in the fridge for a while so you can mix more than you can bake at a time and bake the baguettes over a longer period of time.

 Depending on how you are baking your baguettes you will need to make adjustments.
-If you are baking demi-baguettes in a home oven loaded with steam the baking temps and times will be slightly lower than full-size baguettes baked in a deck oven.
-For a full-size baguette, a good benchmark is to aim for 24-26 minutes.
-For a demi-baguette, it will be closer to 18-20 minutes.
+If you are baking demi-baguettes in a home oven loaded with steam, for example, the baking temps and times will be slightly lower than those for full-size baguettes baked in a deck oven.
+For a full-size baguette, a good benchmark is to aim for 24 to 26 minutes.
+For a demi-baguette, it will be closer to 18 to 20 minutes.

 - Preheat the oven to 260°C/500°F for a home oven or 246°C/475°F for a deck oven.